Krishbelwal/HR-Analytics---Employee-Attrition-Dashboard/Readme.md

 ### 2. Gender
 **Insight:** Slightly higher attrition among male employees, possibly due to workload and delayed promotions (especially in the 0–5 years experience group).
-**Recommendation:** Ensure fair pay, balanced workload, and timely promotions.
+**Recommendation:**  The company should focus on balanced workload, and timely promotions.

 ### 3. Department